-"Under present conditions the local industries (fisheries, seal hunting and fur-trapping) are incapable of providing the bare necessities of life, much less a reasonable standard of living for the Eskimo and other residents of northern Labrador...
-The Eskimos are adaptable...They want jobs like other citizens and may be expected to move to employment centre as they develop: in fact a considerable number have already done so....It is to be expected that as industry develops more and more Eskimos as well as settlers (English speaking natives of Northern Labrador) will move to employment centres" (Government of Newfoundland 1956: 18-19).
+"Under present conditions the local industries (fisheries, seal hunting and fur-trapping) are incapable of providing the bare necessities of life, much less a reasonable standard of living for the Eskimo and other residents of northern Labrador....The Eskimos are adaptable...They want jobs like other citizens and may be expected to move to employment centres as they develop; in fact a considerable number have already done so...It is to be expected that as industry develops more and more Eskimos as well as settlers (English speaking natives of Northern Labrador) will move to employment centres" (Government of Newfoundland 1956: 18-19).

 The relocations from northern Labrador were seen as only the first step in a larger process of population movement towards growth centres.
-The Superintendent of the Moravian Mission at the time argued, in a move away from the traditional Moravian position, that Inuit must be given a wide range of economic opportunities elsewhere:
+The Superintendent of the

+Moravian Mission at the time argued, in a move away from the traditional Moravian position, that Inuit must be given a wide range of economic opportunities elsewhere:

 "In order to properly rehabilitate the Eskimo it is necessary to provide them with work which will give them an honest and satisfactory livelihood.
-But how is this to be done, when the resources are not present on the Coast to provide them with adequate incone?
-The obvious answer is that they must be trained, helped through education to take advantage of job opportunities in other parts of Labrador and Canada. ...
-No one had the right to attempt to keep the Eskimos as "museum pieces." ...
-The Eskimos are entitled, as citizens of the Dominion, to all the benefits enjoyed by other citizens, including the right to work, whether in Labrador or an other part of Canada" (Peacock, nd.; 2).
+But how is this to be done, when the resources are not present on the Coast to provide them with adequate income?
+The obvious answers is that they must be trained, helped through education to take advantage of job opportunities in other parts of Landaor and Canada...No one had the right to attempt to keep the Eskimos as 'museum pieces'...The Eskimos are entitled, as citizens of the Dominion, to all the benefits enjoyed by other citizens, including the right to work, whether in Landaor or any other nart of Canada' (Peaceek, nd.
+2.)